Rss Feed

 Then I came across BestHostingRatings and really liked it!
 I had already reviewed other sites and this one had comments from people that seemed legit.
 Plus I had already looked at the one I was most interested in, and it had a lot of comments on it.

-I chose ICDSoft, and then got my domain at NameCheap since it offered to place their company information in front of my personal information to keep my address and info private in that WhoIs database people use to be nosey and find out who owns what.
+I started of with ICDSoft, and then changed to HostGator just for the “ease” of things (more later below).
+I then got my domain at NameCheap since it offered to place their company information in front of my personal information to keep my address and info private in that WhoIs database people use to be nosey and find out who owns what.
 ICDSoft didn’t offer privacy, but that’s okay.
 NameCheap worked out well for me.
 They guard your information using a program called the WhoIsGuard.
 Though I’m sure there are probably other ways for people to get your information, I figure the more deterrents you have, the better.
-NameCheap cost me $8.41 for the entire year (2008-2009) and I got the Free WhoIsGuard that was a promotion at the time.
-ICDSoft cost me $72.00
+NameCheap cost me $13.75 for the entire year (2015-2016) which includes the WhoIsGuard.
+ICDSoft cost me $192.00 (2013-2015).
+I then moved to Host Gator for $61.49 (2014-2016), in order to have different domains, where I can manage under the same Control Panel.

-Then for a Bloggin website, I went to WordPress.
+Then for a Blogger website, I went to WordPress.
 It was the easiest to use for me, and plus there are themes you can use to change the look of your blog quite easily.
 You can read more of my research on Blog Sites here.

 Step 7 – DBA and Bank Account

 Went to the County office and picked up a DBA (“Doing Business As”).
 In Houston, Texas, I had to look for “Assumed Name” however.
 I got one for my pen name, seeing that I’m into writing steamy Romance novels; but it’s not for being anonymous.
 Can’t be if you’re famous.
 But it will help so that the guys in the suit don’t walk to my office and say, “Uh…your image…” LOL!.
 I got an Assumed Name for a publishing company as well…just in case I need it.
 I didn’t add the word “Publishing” so that I can use it for anything I might want to in the future.
 I’ll just add “A Publishing Company” if that is what I will use it for.
 I’ll have both names for 10 years and then I’ll have to renew.
 But so far I have simply used Deana Zhollis for everything and Night Before Day as just something to add in the field that says “Publisher” when I had to fill out a form.
 I opened a bank account for Deana Zhollis, which was one of the best things I could have done since I really needed it for CreateSpace and Amazon, as well as a Tax ID which also could be your Social Security Number.
-Make sure you have a Tax ID.
+Make sure you have a Tax ID (i.e. Social Security Number).
 You’ll need it!

 Step 8 – Format Book